 For a unique Dorset glamping experience, head to one of these Luxurious Geodomes at The Dorset Hideaway.
-Set amongst the unspoilt rural countryside of Marshwood Vale in West Dorset, the Hideaway is an award-winning “Dark Skies” site.
+Set amongst the unspoilt rural countryside of Marshwood Vale, The Dorset Hideaway is an award-winning “Dark Skies” site.
 They have limited, low-level lighting so as not to intrude on the outstanding natural beauty of the environment, making this a prime location for stargazing.
 And what better place to do it than from the comfort of your very own geodesic dome house, through a panoramic front window?

 Deerland Safari Tent, Beaminster